These vegan sugar cookies dipped in white chocolate & peppermint are a wonderful treat for the holidays - dairy free with simple pantry items

 - Add the remaining wet ingredients and whisk to combine.

-- Fold in the dry ingredients (combined in a separate bowl)
+- Fold in the dry ingredients (pre-combined in a separate bowl)

-- Roll the dough into balls and flatten out with the back of a cup.
+- Roll the dough into balls and flatten out with the back of a cup or spatula.

 - Bake in the oven and allow them to rest in the pan for a couple minutes before transferring to a wire rack.

 - Dip the cooled cookies in melted white chocolate and sprinkle the crushed peppermint on top, if you’d like.
 My kids always like! 🙂

 - Don’t worry about an after taste of the apple cider vinegar.
 It simply reacts with the baking soda and does not leave a taste.